Guidelines

 When writing up your research results, make sure that you describe

 Usually, your advisor will give you more detailed help with what to write and they will also give you feedback on your thesis draft.
+You may reuse material from your thesis proposal for the final thesis.

-There are no formal requirements regarding number of pages, Latex template, or anything else.
 Make sure to submit the thesis in time to the central examination office (see general thesis guidelines).
-You may reuse material from your thesis proposal for the final thesis.

 Final Presentation